Organic Apples & Orcharding Course!

 In the meantime, a note on digging into sod: Removing grass is a lot easier when it’s mowed very short.
 Mow the area surrounding the tree to decrease rodent habitat.
 Keep in mind one of our goals is to always keep grass from touching the trunk.
 When grass is up against the trunks of the trees, even for a short amount of time, they usually become infested by round-headed apple borer and other disappointments ensue.

-Digging the Hole: Use a shovel, pick mattock or garden edger, as your soil and body prefer!
+Digging the Hole: Use a round-pointed shovel or nursery spade, as your soil and body prefer!

 Pile the soil in a single, small mountain adjacent to your hole.
 If you’re digging into and around sod, you may wish to park your soil on a tarp or piece of cardboard to help return it to your hole with ease.